drumfreak/dockermon/docs/index.md

 > That didn't work?
 Docker must be running to create the dockermon container.

 Now Dockermon should be launched and you can see it running in docker.
 Once the container launches it will install `node_modules` for the frontend and backend separately.
 This is going to take a few minutes and only runs the first time.
 The MySQL database will also initialize, create the tables, and the backend and workers will launch.
-Everything will fire up, but `it will take a few minutes` the first time.
-After that, bootups will be a matter of a few seconds.
+Everything will fire up.

-Be patient.
+> Be patient.
 Give Dockermon a good 5 minutes to build, start up and start collecting stats.

 > The good news is all of the node_modules and database directories are stored in Docker volumes, so if you reinstall or recreate the container, it can pick up the existing volume and resume where you left off unless you delete the Docker volumes or prune ununsed.